Jurgis Savickis: Biography

 He returned to his native Pagausantys.
-In fall 1915, he evacuated to Saint Petersburg and joined the Lithuanian Society for the Relief of War Sufferers which sent him as a representative to Kopenhagen, Denmark, a neutral country.
+In fall 1915, he evacuated to Saint Petersburg and joined the Lithuanian Society for the Relief of War Sufferers which sent him as a representative to Copenhagen, Denmark, a neutral country.
 Savickis was tasked with working with the Red Cross to organize the relief efforts for Lithuanian POWs in Germany.
 He also promoted the Lithuanian cause for independence by writing articles for the Danish press and publishing books and postcards.
 In October 1917, he attended the Lithuanian conference in Stockholm, which recognized the Council of Lithuania as the legitimate representative of the Lithuanian nation and reiterated Lithuania's desire for full independence.
 On 1 January 1919, the newly established Ministry of Foreign Affairs recognized Savickis as the official representative of Lithuania to Denmark.
 Lithuania suffered severe financial difficulties and allotted very limited funds for its representatives abroad.
 Therefore, Savickis incurred personal debts and could not organize more active representation.
 In turn, the Ministry complained of Savickis' lax bookkeeping practices.
 In January 1922, he was officially recognized as chargés d'affaires ad interim in Denmark and a month later in Norway and Sweden.
 In December 1923, the legation was closed due to financial difficulties and Savickis was reassigned to Helsinki, Finland.

 After the coup d'état in December 1926, the new Minister of Foreign Affairs, Augustinas Voldemaras, concentrated his attention on the main powers in Europe and paid a lot less interest to the Scandinavian countries and the legation in Finland was closed on 1 July 1927.
 The decision was hastened by a local scandal when Savickis was criticized by a local metal workers' union and he vowed to pursue legal action against them.
 Savickis was reassigned to Kaunas to become director of the Law and Administration Department of the Ministry in September 1927.
 At the same time, he was appointed as director of the troubled Kaunas State Drama Theatre.
 Savickis was not particularly interested in running the theatre and was a hands-off manager.
 Nevertheless, he managed to improve its financial condition, recruit talented actors, and stage Šarūnas by Vincas Krėvė-Mickevičius.